 You will spend most of your time working at a computer.

-Entrants usually have a degree or Higher National Diploma (HND) in a subject such as graphic design, web design and development, digital media, interactive media or human computer interaction.
+Entrants usually have a degree or HND in a subject such as graphic design, web design and development, digital media, interactive media or human computer interaction.

 Although not necessary, some Scottish universities offer postgraduate courses specialising in user experience design and human computer interaction.